DevExpress-Examples/CustomItemDependentProperties/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-## ASP.NET Core Dashboard - How to implement dependent custom properties in a custom item
+## Dashboard for ASP.NET Core - How to implement dependent custom properties in a custom item

 This example shows how to implement a [Custom Item](https://docs.devexpress.com/Dashboard/119837/web-dashboard/client-side-customization/custom-item/create-a-data-aware-item?p=netframework) with [Custom Properties](https://docs.devexpress.com/Dashboard/401702/web-dashboard/client-side-customization/custom-properties) that depend on each other.